-Your registration fee covers entry to the ride, a cue sheet, access to services and amenities along the route (such as rest areas and SAG support), and a commemorative T-shirt at the finish festival.
+Your registration fee covers entry to the ride, a cue sheet, access to services and amenities along the route (such as rest areas and SAG support), a commemorative T-shirt at the finish festival, as well as—for the first time this year—Finisher medals.
 We also provide a complimentary breakfast before the ride.
 Local food vendors will be at the finish festival, but your post-ride meal is not covered by the cost of entry.

 Visit the Getting There page for up-to-date information.

 WHERE CAN I PURCHASE FERRY TICKETS?